-Although very few people know that Avast, a global leader in cybersecurity, was founded in Czechoslovakia, chances are your computers, laptops or mobile devices are protected thanks to their state-of-the-art next-generation antimalware software.
+Prague, Czech Republic – Although very few people know that Avast, a global leader in cybersecurity, was founded in Czechoslovakia, chances are your computers, laptops or mobile devices are protected with their state-of-the-art next-generation antimalware software.

 In 1988, Pavel Baudiš and Eduard Kucera, two friends studying at the Research Institute for Mathematical Sciences in Prague, accidentally stumbled upon the Vienna virus and created a program to counter it.